How to Protect IP and Avoid IP Leakage

 4. Traveling Users

 IPs can leak due to traveling users.
-If a user goes into a restricted geography and builds out project workspaces in that geography, it results in IP leakage.
+If a user goes into a restricted geography and builds out project workspaces in that geography, it results in a leak.
 Even with adequate permissions, this might lead to the user exporting an IP without realizing it.

 How to Protect IP With Methodics IPLM